CuriousR82/CuriousR82/README.md

 Currently looking at automated websites 🙈
-Checkout my latest project [AutonotionR](https://github.com/CuriousR82/AutonotionR)
+Checkout my latest project [AutonotionR](https://github.com/CuriousR82/AutonotionR) :gear:

 <!--
 **CuriousR82/CuriousR82** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.